Advertisements

 Second, even if you are able to be unbiased, you may not have the knowledge or expertise to accurately grade the card.
 Finally, most grading companies will not accept cards that have been self-graded.

-See also How Should Sports Bra Fit
+See also How to Measure for Sports Bra

 What is the Best Way to Grade Sports Cards?